leogabac/hakodocs/wiki/articles/archlinux.md

 There are other tools you might be interested in checking out.
 Here are some of them (Available on this Wiki)

+- [Linux: Settings](linux.settings): A list of common settings for Linux.
 - [Python](python): Installation, virtual environments, handling versions.
 - [Timeshift](timeshift): Tool for creating system snapshopts.
 Similar to MacOS TimeMachine.
 - [LaTeX](latex): Typesetting system.